 If I had a dollar for every recipe that starts with “just one can of condensed soup,” I could buy… well, a lot of soup.
-But once I actually read what was in those cans, I realized I could make my own version with wholesome pantry staples!
-These homemade cream of mushroom, celery, chicken, and broccoli soups are simple, delicious, and one-to-one swaps for the condensed canned stuff in any recipe.
-Perfect for casseroles, pot pies, slow cooker dinners, or whenever a recipe calls for a “cream of” shortcut.
+And honestly, those cans may be convenient, but I’m a texture person—I eat with my eyes—and the jiggly contents of a canned cream-of soup just isn’t appetizing to me.
+Plus, when I make it from scratch at home, I know exactly what goes into it!
+These homemade cream of mushroom, celery, chicken, and broccoli soups are simple, delicious, and easy one-to-one swaps for the canned versions in any recipe.
+They’re perfect for casseroles, pot pies, slow cooker dinners, or anytime you need a reliable “cream of” shortcut.

 All recipes are rigorously tested in our Nashville Test Kitchen to ensure they are easy, affordable, and delicious.